giganttheo/giganttheo.github.io/_posts/2022-03-04-romanian_asr.md

 ### How to make the model work with large audio files?

-To make sure the model will work with arbitrarly large audio files, we will have to use a trick involving the parameters `chunk_length_s` and `stride_length_s` of the automatic speech recognition pipeline on `transformers`.
+To make sure the model will work with arbitrarly large audio files, we will have to use a trick involving the parameters `chunk_length_s` and `stride_length_s` of the automatic speech recognition pipeline in `transformers`.

 What chunking is doing is cutting the input in chunks of a fixed length (chosen with the parameter `chunk_length_s`), overlaped with strides of a fixed length (chosen with the parameter `stride_length_s`).